xoxzo/blog.xoxzo.com/content/Announcements/2020-08-18-voice-log-download-release-en.md

 It is super simple!

-Please log in your account dashboard, choose _Download Usage Logs_ from the left side menu.

 ![Download dashboard](/images/voice-download-ss-en.jpg)

+# Please log in your account dashboard, choose _Download Usage Logs_ from the left side menu.

-Although you can select the dates of the data period as you like, why don't you use the convenient preset selection of "Last 7 days" or "Last month" prepared for you.
+# Although you can select the dates of the data period as you like, why don't you use the convenient preset selection of "Last 7 days" or "Last month" prepared for you?
+Please do not forget to select the API that you are going to get the log data.

+# Click on _Generate_ button.
 The process of the download file generation is to be done background.
 If you do not wish to wait, please come back to collect your file later.

-Download can be done by clicking the _LOG FILE_ name in the table at the bottom.
+# Download can be done by clicking the _LOG FILE_ name in the table at the bottom.

 ## Did you know?